777arc/textbook/content/filters.rst

    :scale: 70 %
    :align: center

-One way to design this kind of filter is to make a low-pass filter with a cutoff of 3 kHz and then frequency shift it.
+One way to design this kind of filter is to make a **low**-pass filter with a cutoff of 3 kHz and then frequency shift it.
 Remember that we can frequency shift x(t) (time domain) by multiplying it by :math:`e^{j2\pi f_0t}`.
 So in this case :math:`f_0` should be 10 kHz, that way it shifts our filter up by 10 kHz.
 Recall that in our Python code from above, h was the filter taps of the low-pass filter.
 In order to create our band-pass filter we just have to multiply those taps by :math:`e^{j2\pi f_0t}`, although that involves creating a vector to represent time, based on our sample period (inverse of sample rate):

 .. code-block:: python